MISP/misp-book/pymisp/README.md

 from keys import misp_url, misp_key
 import argparse
 ~~~~
 First of all, it is obvious that we need to import PyMISP.
 Then we also need to know both the instance with which we will work and the API key to use: Both should be stored in the keys.py file.
-Finally we import argparse so the script can handle arguments.
+Finally we import argparse library so the script can handle arguments.
 ~~~~python
 # For python2 & 3 compat, a bit dirty, but it seems to be the least bad one
 try: